Bundeling/ArtilleryPhp/CONTRIBUTING.md

 ## How Can I Contribute?

 We're always open to contributions that help this project improve.

+The goal for v1.0 is to have a complete and confirmed implementation of WebSockets.
+Beyond this perhaps also Socket.io and Playwright as it's part of the official Artillery docs, if anyone is interested in these areas.

 Here are a few areas where you can help:

 * **Code and Features:** Implement missing features or fix bugs.
 Feedback on the API is also welcome.
 * **Engines:** Priority on a feature-complete and well-tested WebSocket.
 If you're interested in Socket.io or another request type, we'd love to hear your ideas.